NCI-GDC/gdc-frontend-framework/README.md

 ## Documentation

-Run build-docs to generate documentation for "portal-proto" and "core" packages:
+Run build-docs to generate documentation for "portal-proto" and "core" packages, and to create a PDF of the [Developer Guide](docs/DevelopersGuide/Developers_Guide.md).

 ```bash
 npm run build-docs